 Prolonged use of heroin

 The exact mechanism of how morphine and heroin can cause withdrawal symptoms is also unknown.
-However, when you are physically dependent on heroin and stop or reduce doses of heroin suddenly, specific symptoms manifest.
+However, when you have developed physical dependency on heroin and stop or reduce doses of heroin suddenly, specific symptoms manifest.
 These include (but are not limited to):

 - changes in temperature sensation